astefanutti/decktape/README.md

         curl -L http://astefanutti.github.io/decktape/downloads/phantomjs-osx-cocoa-x86-64 -o bin/phantomjs
         chmod +x bin/phantomjs

-    If the executable isn't available for your target plaform, see the [Build](#build) section and follow the instructions.
+    If the executable isn't available for your target platform, see the [Build](#build) section and follow the instructions.

 ## Usage